ACL Rehabilitation Robertsville, MO

 Activities:

-• Use of ice, compression, and elevation to control swelling (POLICE approach: Protect, Optimal Loading, Ice, Compression, Elevation).
+• Utilizing ice, compression, and elevation to reduce swelling (POLICE principle: Protect, Optimal Loading, Ice, Compression, Elevation).

-• Light passive and active range of motion exercises.
+• Mild passive and active range of motion activities.

 3. Early Rehabilitation (2-6 weeks)